All-Hands-AI/OpenHands/docs/modules/usage/architecture/runtime.md

 The role of the client is crucial:

 - It acts as an intermediary between the OpenHands backend and the sandboxed environment.
 - It executes various types of actions (shell commands, file operations, Python code, etc.) safely within the container.
 - It manages the state of the sandboxed environment, including the current working directory and loaded plugins.
 - It formats and returns observations to the backend, ensuring a consistent interface for processing results.

-## Advanced: How OpenHands builds and maintains OD Runtime images
+## Advanced: How OpenHands builds and maintains OH Runtime images

 OpenHands uses a sophisticated approach to build and manage runtime images.
 This process ensures efficiency, consistency, and flexibility in creating and maintaining Docker images for both production and development environments.